deterbold/CdP/content/event/Jaakko Kemppainen talk/index.md

 # REMEMBER TO CHANGE THE FILE TYPE FROM .txt TO .md BEFORE COMMITTING THE ACTIVITY

 # Insert here the title of the event
-title: This game is difficult! - Three perspectives on difficulty in games
+title: This game is difficult - Three perspectives on difficulty in games

 # Insert here the type of event or activity
 event: Talk